alyoanton9/algorithmic-transparency-of-search-engines/README.md

 <img alt="reindex" height="500" src="./assets/reindex-box-plot.png" width="700"/>

-For more details on monitoring system implementation, and even more obtained results, please refer to [Chapter 2](./thesis-algorithmic-transparency-of-se.pdf).
+❕ For more details on monitoring system implementation, and even more obtained results, please refer to [Chapter 2](./thesis-algorithmic-transparency-of-se.pdf).

 ### Ranking

 #### Ranking Similarity Rates
-In comparing ranking functions, we employed both the Jaccard index and Spearman’s coefficient.
+In comparing ranking functions, we employed both the Jaccard index and [Spearman’s coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient).
 However, the obtained disagreements in results prevented us from determining that the examined search engines solely rely on one of the BM25 functions.
 Nevertheless, you can explore the Box and Whiskers plot for the Jaccard index and the color matrix for Spearman’s coefficient below.

-For a more in-depth analysis, refer to [Chapter 3](./thesis-algorithmic-transparency-of-se.pdf).
+❕ For a more in-depth analysis, refer to [Chapter 3](./thesis-algorithmic-transparency-of-se.pdf).

 <img alt="rank-jaccard" height="500" src="./assets/ranks-jaccard.png" width="700"/>